shopwareLabs/psh/README.md

   PATH: echo $HOME
 ```

-The Variables get executed before the actual statement is executed, but you can imgine the outcome to be equivalent to:
+The Variables get executed before the actual statement is executed, but you can imagine the outcome to be equivalent to:

 ```yaml
 ln -s `echo $HOME`